-What to do: if you are taking any type of medication that may be causing the increase of leukocytes in the urine, it’s important to communicate this alteration to the doctor that prescribed the medication.
+What to do: If you are taking any type of medication that may be causing an increase of leukocytes in the urine, it’s important to bring your concern to your prescribing doctor.

 5. Holding urine

-Holding urine for large amounts of time can encourage the increase of microorganisms, resulting in a urinary tract infection and causing leukocytes to appear in the urine.
-In addition, if you hold urine for too long, your bladder will begin to weaken and will not empty completely.
-This causes urine to remain inside the bladder and microorganisms to proliferate.
+Holding urine for long periods of time can promote the growth and development of microorganisms, resulting in a urinary tract infection and causing leukocytes to appear in the urine.
+In addition, if you hold urine for too long, your bladder will begin to weaken overtime and eventually will be unable to empty completely.
+This causes urine to pool inside the bladder, causing microorganisms to grow.

-What to do: if you suspect this might be the cause, it’s important that you relieve yourself immediately after you feel like you need to pee, so that urine and microorganisms do not accumulate in your bladder.
-In addition, to prevent infections from occurring, it is recommended that you drink at least 2 liters of water a day.
+What to do: If you suspect this might be the cause, it’s important that you relieve yourself as soon as you feel the urge to pee.
+This will prevent the accumulation of urine and microorganisms in the bladder.
+In addition, to prevent infections from occurring, it is recommended that you drink at least 2 liters (about 8 cups) of water per day.

-Although it is a rarer situation, the existence of bladder, prostate or kidney cancer can weaken the immune system and lead to elevated leukocyte levels in the urine, as these conditions will lead to a weakened immune system.
-In addition, the presence of leukocytes can happen as a consequence of cancer treatment.
+Although it is not as frequently occurring, bladder, prostate or kidney cancer can weaken the immune system and lead to elevated leukocyte levels in the urine.
+In addition, leukocytes can appear as a side effect of cancer treatment.

 The urine leukocyte levels are verified through macro and microscopic analysis, which identifies the presence of abnormal characteristics, such as crystals, epithelial cells, mucous, bacteria, fungi, parasites, leukocytes and red blood cells.

-In a normal urinalysis it is common for there to be 0 to 5 leukocytes per field, and there may be higher amounts in women according to their age and menstrual cycle.
-When there are more than 5 leukocytes per field, this is indicated in the examination with the name "pyuria", which regards to the presence of large quantities of leukocytes in the urine.
-In these cases, it’s important for the doctor to relate the pyuria with other results in the urine test, as well as compare urine results with the results of the blood tests and the microbiological tests that he may have requested.
+In a normal urinalysis it is common for there to be 0 to 5 leukocytes per field.
+There may be higher amounts in women depending to their age and menstrual cycle.
+When there are more than 5 leukocytes per field, the sample is identified as "pyuria", which describes that there are high levels of leukocytes in the urine.
+In these cases, it’s important for the doctor to compare the pyuria with other results in the urine test, as well as compare urine results with the results of the blood tests and the microbiological tests that he or she may have requested.